MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/performance-tuning/Section_13.0-performance-tuning-for-hyper-v-servers.md

 ### NUMA I/O

-Windows Server 2012 R2 and Windows Server 2012 supports large virtual machines, and any large virtual machine configuration (for example, a configuration with Microsoft SQL Server running with 64 virtual processors) will also need scalability in terms of I/O throughput.
+Windows Server 2012 and beyond supports large virtual machines, and any large virtual machine configuration (for example, a configuration with Microsoft SQL Server running with 64 virtual processors) will also need scalability in terms of I/O throughput.

-The following key improvements in the Windows Server 2012 R2 and Windows Server 2012 storage stack and Hyper-V provide the I/O scalability needs of large virtual machines:
+The following key improvements first introduced in the Windows Server 2012 storage stack and Hyper-V provide the I/O scalability needs of large virtual machines:

 -   An increase in the number of communication channels created between the guest devices and host storage stack.